OpenHFT/Chronicle-Map/spec/3-memory-layout.md

  > global mutable state and segment headers (see below).

  2. Bytes 8..10 - the number of allocated [extra tier bulks](#extra-tier-bulks).
 An unsigned 24-bit
- value, stored in the little-endian order.
+ value, stored in little-endian order.

  See also the [extra tier bulk allocation](5-initialization.md#entra-tier-bulk-allocation) operation.

  3. Bytes 11..15 - the index of the first *free* segment tier.
-An unsigned 40-bit value, stored in the little-endian order.
+An unsigned 40-bit value, stored in little-endian order.
 Extra segment tiers are allocated in bulks, so there is usually a chain of allocated, but unused yet segment tiers.
 This field points to the head of this chain, or has value `0`, if there are no free segment tiers.